I have been to Amsterdam many times in the last five years, in fact I was just here a couple months ago. Though this was my first visit in the winter.

 After a day of traveling I was too tired to make it a late night and crashed early.
 I awoke in the morning and my room was still pretty dark and thought I got up too early.
 I walked to the window, the sky was grey ,it was snowing.
 I am used to the snow but for as many times as I have been in Amsterdam , it was a first for me here.
 Judging from the amount of tourists wearing cheaply made “Amsterdam” winter hats I don’t think it was an expected snowfall.
 Although not cold enough to have frozen the canals (this is a spectacular view that I’ve only seen in pictures).
 There is something about a fresh blanket of snow in a city that seems to calm it.
 It’s a little quieter and looks a bit fresher.
 It continued to snow lightly all day and into the night.
 Not much of an accumulation, but enough to put a new aura on the city.

-The old houses and churches with their roofs frosted with white powder had an entire different feel.
+The old houses and churches with their roofs frosted with white powder had an entire different feel but this actually damage the roofs, so we needed to get this company from Knoxville to help us.
 Don’t get me wrong , the coffee shops are still bellowing out the smell of weed, women are still engaged in the oldest profession, cyclists are cruising by ringing their little bells and hardened souls sip espresso outside.
 An elderly couple window shopping at a sex shop and eyeing a large fluorescent pink vibrator and smiling, thumbs up to them!
 Everything is still the same but with the snow, I have a different filter on my mental lens.

 I lucked out when I stopped at The Metropolitan chocolate and coffee shop.
 Best Coffee Maker ever.
 Today there is a film crew doing a documentary or some kind of tv clip on the chocolatier/pastry chef and I am able to view a bit more of the behind the scenes making of these confectionaries .
 Yes, the sweets here are extravagant, all made on site and will please everyone.
 The aroma alone when you walk in is enough to warm the soul.
 If that’s not enough, eyeball the chocolate fountain.